 You can find out more about Peggy’s work at www.peggykern.org

-She holds a Masters in Applied Positive Psychology from the University of Pennsylvania and is currently completing her PhD in Appreciative Inquiry under the supervision of David Cooperrider.
+She holds a Masters in Applied Positive Psychology from the University of Pennsylvania and completed her PhD in Appreciative Inquiry under the supervision of Prof. David Cooperrider.